This Mediterranean lentil salad is healthy and very easy to make. Loaded with delicious vegetables, this vegetarian salad is perfect for lunch.

 Lentils come in so many colors, shapes and sizes.
 The typical green lentils would work well for this recipe since they hold they're shape and are easy to stir and mix.
 You can find green lentils at any supermarket.
 Read more about different types of lentils on The Kitchn.

 Are lentils gluten free?

 Since lentils are allowed by law to contain a certain percentage of foreign grain such as rye and wheat, it's important to check the packaging to make sure they are gluten free, meaning they have less than 20 ppm of gluten.
 If you eat gluten free or you are gluten intolerant, please make sure to check the packaging before making a purchase.

 What I love about lentils is that they cook fast and they keep well in the fridge.
 You can make a large batch of lentils ahead of time and use them in different recipes.
 To cook lentils, place them in a sauce pan and rinse them a few times with cold water.
 Pour enough water to cover the lentils and add one teaspoon salt to the water.

 Bring the lentils to a rolling boil and simmer covered until they are completely cooked.
 This will take about 20 to 30 minutes.
 Drain the excess water and let them cool before adding them to the salad.

-To make lentil salad, simply chop all the veggies and mix them with the cooked lentils.
-Drizzle the dressing over the salad and give it a nice stir.
+To make the lemon oregano dressing, mix lemon juice, oregano, sumac, cayenne pepper and salt in a small jar, pour it over the salad and give it a toss.
 Serve immediately or refrigerate for 30 minutes and serve cold.